National Museum (Malaysia)

-The National Museum (Muzium Negara) is a museum located on Jalan Damansara in Kuala Lumpur, Malaysia.
-The museum is situated in close proximity to the Perdana Lake Gardens and it provides an overview of Malaysian history and culture.
-Its facade comprises elements of traditional Malay and modern features.
+The National Museum (Muzium Negara) is a public museum in Kuala Lumpur, Malaysia dedicated to Malaysian art, culture, and history.
+Located on Jalan Damansara close to Perdana Lake Gardens across KL Sentral station.
+Its façade comprises elements from both traditional Malay and modern features.
 It was inaugurated on 31 August 1963, and it serves as a repository of Malaysia's cultural and historical heritage.

 The National Museum is a three-story structure, 109.7 m long and 15.1 m wide, which is 37.6 m high at the central point.
 The museum houses four main galleries allotted to ethnology and natural history (geology).
 The displays range from free-standing tableaux showing cultural events like weddings, festivals and costumes; to traditional weapons, musical instruments, arts and crafts, ceramics, and flora and fauna.